Not too long ago I wrote an article about fountain pens on Medium. It got a little bit of interest and so I thought that I’d put a link here.

 Stuff.
-The things, the places, and the feelings that I get from being around that stuff.
-It seems like a good place to start.
-A good way to look at how we all value the days, really the moments of the days, that we have in life.
+The physical things, the places, and the senses and feelings that we get from time-to-time.
+A look at how we all value the time we have, really the moments of any given day that we have in life.
+That’s what I’m thinking about here.
+It’s just a sort of look around in my head.
+Big empty spaces…

-This is just me thinking at the moment.
-There are surely other ways to reflect on our emotions and feelings as we live day-by-day, but let’s just think a bit about times that we enjoy.
-About the tiny influences that change the momentary experience into something different than a bland or routine set of feelings.
+There are surely many ways to reflect on our emotions and feelings as we live day-by-day, but let’s just think a bit about times that we enjoy.
+To think about the tiny influences that change the momentary experience of living into something different than a basic bland or routine set of feelings.
+Thinking about things again – items in our existence.
+My existence anyway.

 How about vent windows, as long as I am thinking about automobiles.
 I was content for years without air conditioning, having vent windows on my cars and trucks.
 Putting down the windows and popping open the vent windows to keep out the blast of air while driving was part of the joy of summertime driving.
 Why did the auto industry give up on those vents?
 Joy comes from little things much of the time.